-What I didn’t love were all the processed packaged mixes I saw in the recipe because I try to keep my usage of these items to a minimum.
+I didn’t love all the processed packaged mixes I saw in the recipe because I try to keep my usage of these items to a minimum.
 The original also calls for a stick of butter!!

 Origin of Mississippi Pot Roast:

-How to make Mississippi-Style Boneless Short Ribs:
+How to Make a Mississippi-Style Boneless Beef Short Rib Recipe:

 - Onion